onRamp8/essays/beware_of_your_role.md

 even if the education system gets us there, it doesn’t keep us there.
 Without continual learning we are at risk to both market and technological change.
 These changes can render us less effective at best and jobless at worst.
-It’s scary.

 The most popular approach to this problem is to go through periodic training such as boot camps and certifications (from MOOCs for example).
 Whatever form that takes I believe it requires more effort and time than can be sustained over a career.
 This approach also models someone’s growth in terms of discrete points.
-(Insert graphic of market needs vs skills, with step function at every training).
 During these periods of training we still need income, which means the training comes at the expense of our nights and weekends.
 It is more sustainable to use solutions that rely on continuous change instead of periodic discrete changes.